 - compare aspects of Spanish and its cultures to their own language and culture

 - use the language within and beyond class

 Who should enroll?

 This course is intended for students in grades 8-12 who have little or no previous experience with Spanish.
 Parents of prospective students can contact the teacher with questions about class placement.

 - Streaming video capabilities to watch recorded lectures

 It is our belief that students learn best when they are comfortable and engaged in the work that they are doing.
 We also believe that languages are learned through large amounts of exposure to engaging, comprehensible input.
 Therefore, our focus is not on small details, but rather on the big picture.
 Students who complete their work in a timely manner and make a habit of participating in our weekly live class sessions can expect to do well in the class.

-Feedback on specific assignments tends to be supportive feedback rather than corrective feedback, but we do comment on common or easily avoidable mistakes.
+Students will periodically be asked to share their projects in class.
+They will be evaluated based on the accuracy of the information, their use of the language, how well they respond to questions from the teacher and classmates, etc. Feedback on specific assignments tends to be supportive feedback rather than corrective feedback, but we do comment on common or easily avoidable mistakes.
 Students who are looking for more corrective feedback (particularly concerning the mechanics of the language) should consider supplementing this course with our self-paced Spanish Grammar course.

 Parents and students can always view the student’s scores through Canvas, and are welcome to contact the teacher with any questions or concerns.
 Barring unusual circumstances, we grade assignments within two business days of the due date, and we reply to messages within one business day.
 Parents are welcome to contact the Nances with questions regarding in which class to enroll their student.